Retroactive (film): Plot

 Karen awakes in Frank's car, just after she was picked up.
 This time when the trooper stops their car, Karen asks the state trooper for help, which causes the situation to worsen — Frank kills Rayanne, the state trooper and Jesse.
 Karen escapes to the laboratory, where she explains to Brian what she knows.
 They agree to go back in time together, so Brian can call the police on Frank.

 Karen awakes in Frank's car and takes his gun, causing a struggle.
 Rayanne reveals a gun of her own, but misses when she tries to shoot Frank.
 Despite Karen's preemptive knowledge, Frank kills Rayanne, Jesse, the state trooper and the vacationing parents of a boy named Paul (Robbie Thibaut Jr.).
 Brian, who was unable to convince the police to come, arrives on the scene and explains to Frank about the time machine.
-Frank, using Paul as hostage, forces Brian to send them back in time.
+Frank, using Paul as a hostage, forces Brian to send them back in time.

 Frank and Paul awake ten minutes earlier, in the middle of the fight.
 Paul helps Karen, but he and his parents are killed.
 When Brian arrives, Karen tells him that they have to go back again.
 They return to the laboratory, chased by Frank, but succeed in overloading the whole system to go back 60 minutes.

 Karen awakes in her car, before Frank has picked her up.
 When Frank and Rayanne drive by, Karen politely refuses a lift.
 The state trooper comes by next, and Karen warns him about Frank.
 Brian then arrives to pick Karen up, and they arrive at the gas station after it's all over: Frank has killed Sam and Jesse, and has been shot dead by Rayanne, who is arrested by the state trooper.